Skip to contents

 seed

 integer(1).
 Random seed.
 Supply this between runs to assure that identical random ALE data is generated each time when bootstrapping.
 Without bootstrapping, ALE is a deterministic algorithm that should result in identical results each time regardless of the seed specified.
+However, with parallel processing enabled (as it is by default), only the exact computing setup will give reproducible results.
+For reproducible results across different computers, turn off parallelization with parallel = 0.

 y_type